MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

 :::image type="content" source="Media/AddCustomDieBlock/AddCustomBlock9.png" alt-text="Side 7 of 7 die sides.":::

 >***Note:*** The images above have been provided for the die block, but feel free to use a different texture.
-If you do, just remember to be very careful about naming throughout the tutorial.
+If you do, remember to be very careful about naming throughout the tutorial.

 If you are using the resources provided: